slightknack/slightknack.dev/content/about/_index.md

 - Discord: `slightknack`
 - *... and so on*

+Advice: programs should be built from small, composable parts that you understand and control.
+Find where an N×M problem hides internal structure, and factor it into a N×1 and 1×M, make the 1 as small and clear as possible.

 <!-- For a full list of my accounts, keypairs, and domains, check [elsewhere](https://elsewhere.isaac.sh). -->

 <style>